DSri01/ENGG1340_Group_163_Project-/README.md

 The following functions use File I/O:

-**load and load_game:** To load game from a .txt file in Saved_Games directory
+**load and load_game:** To load game from a .txt file in Saved_Games directory.

-**save and save_game:** To save game status in a .txt file in Saved_Games directory
+**save and save_game:** To save game status in a .txt file in Saved_Games directory.

-**Delete_game:** To delete previously saved games in Saved_Games directory
+**Delete_game:** To delete previously saved games in Saved_Games directory.

-**PrintChapLines:** To print storyline for all chapter functions from Chapters directory
+**PrintChapLines:** To print storyline for all chapter functions from Chapters directory.

-**Fortune_cookie:** To print the random sentence and colour from a .txt file in Chapters directory
+**Fortune_cookie:** To print the random sentence and colour from a .txt file in Chapters directory.

 ### 5 Program codes in multiple files:
 Nearly all the functions are defined in different cpp and header files like:
 Battle.cpp, Battle.h, Fight.cpp, Fight.h, Delete_game.cpp, Fortune_cookie.cpp, PrintChapLines.cpp, load_game.cpp, save_game.cpp, etc.

-The storylines are stored in various text files.
+The storylines are stored in various text files within Chapters.

 The Game is implemented using all the functions being called from one another, for instance, the main function calls the Chap1 function which in turns, calls Battle, Fight, PrintChapLines functions.

 ### 6 Proper indentation and naming styles:
 The program uses legible and easy to understand coding indentation.

-The variables used are named so as to increase comprehension but are not so long as to lose ease of readability, example: Pname for Player Name.
+The variables used are named so as to increase comprehension but are not so long as to lose ease of readability.

+Example:

+Pname for Player Name.

+Phitp for Player Hit Points.

+Pheal for Player Health Points.

+Psol for Number of soldiers in Player's army.

 ### 7 In-code documentation:
 Most of the commits made are accompanied by appropriate messages.